MikelAndMendizabal/sportsbracket/README.md

 Due to time restriction issues this project is unfinished.
 Next steps would have been styling the layout, so the bracket displays the games in two opposite trees.
 It would follow a responsive design where it turns into a list when screen size <1024px>.
-Finally a production version can be found under dist folder, with minified scripts.
+Finally a production version can be found under dist folder after running grunt task for minifying scripts.